zeyf/zeyf/README.md

 - 🌱 I’m currently learning the MERN stack with MongoDB, ExpressJS, NodeJS, and JWT to become a fullstack dev
 - 🗓️ Hobbies: Personal Projects and Stock Trading
 - 📫 How to reach me: zainy0012@gmail.com
-- ⚡ My favorite lines:
+- ⚡ My favorite movie line:

     "Me, I want whats coming to me."
 (Tony Montana)